-An exchange is when you and an international student trade places - not always at the same time, but close.
+Studying abroad or studying away on exchange occurs when you and student from another university trade places - not always at the same time, but often within the same year or next year.
 An exchange agreement allows each university to charge its outgoing student a fee that is close to home university tuition.
-Since our partner universities abroad are on the semester system, we charge you a fee that is close to the semester rate of in-state Western tuition for each semester you’re abroad.
+Since our international exchange partner universities tend to be on the semester system, we charge you a fee that is close to the semester rate of in-state Western tuition for each semester you’re abroad.

 But, be very thoughtful about deciding if exchange is the right fit for you.
-Exchange offers total immersion, so you’ll attend your host university like a local student.
+For our international host universities, exchange offers total immersion, so you’ll attend your host university like a local student.
 While there will be an international student advisor or two to help you during the workday, host universities offer fewer services to exchange students compared to a study abroad provider program.
 Exchanges are a good fit for independent and mature students who are confident managing problem solving on their own.

 International Student Exchange Program

 WWU EdAbroad has partnered with ISEP, a non-profit organization, since 1983 to break down financial and academic barriers and make study abroad accessible and affordable for everyone.